Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 To get to the island from the mainland, you will need to take a speedboat from Krom Luang Pier in Laem Ngop.

-Several boat operators offer service between the mainland and Koh Mak, but not all of them use the same piers – so always check the pier closest to your accommodation.
+Several boat operators offer service between the mainland and Koh Mak, but not all use the same piers – so always check the pier closest to your accommodation.
 Just ask the hotel you book with.

 Making a reservation is recommended, as seats are limited.